Let’s face it, marketing can be hard! In each marketing blog post, we hope you’ll find the information you need for your business marketing success.

 Brand Book Rules (or brand dos and don’ts)

 An inevitable section of every Brand Book is the “Rules” section.
-This is the section of the brand book where you spell out, in excruciating detail, the dos and don’ts of portraying your brand imagery.
-It’s primarily used by your marketing partners, but the group that will need this section of the brand book the…
+This is the section where you spell out, in excruciating detail, the dos and don’ts of portraying your brand imagery.
+It’s primarily used by your marketing partners, but your employees will need this section the most.
+The Rules Section of the Brand Book usually…

 Read More about Brand Book Rules (or brand dos and don’ts)

-There’s more to the Brand Book Tutorial Series, but this week, a diversion… We belong to a CSA (Community Supported Agriculture), which delivers us a box of fruits and vegetables every week.
-We’ve been quite busy the last few weeks and haven’t done as good a job as we should have keeping up with it.…
+There’s more to the Brand Book Tutorial Series, but this week, a small detour.
+We belong to a CSA (Community Supported Agriculture), and every week a box of fresh produce arrives at our door.
+Lately, life has been busy, and we haven’t kept up as well as we should.
+So today became a day of…

 Writing the Brand Manifesto and Brand Tagline for the Brand Book

-Now that you’ve had the opportunity spend some time getting acquainted with your Brand for your Brand Book, it’s time to roll up your sleeves and write (or include) your Brand Manifesto and Tagline.
-(If you’ve been following Finding Brand for awhile now, you might recall me addressing manifestos before in The Secret Sauce.)
-The…
+Now that you’ve had the opportunity to get acquainted with your Brand for your Brand Book, it’s time to roll up your sleeves and write (or include) your Brand Manifesto and Tagline.
+(If you’ve been following Finding Brand for a while now, you might recall me addressing manifestos before in The Secret Sauce.)
+The Brand…

 Read More about Writing the Brand Manifesto and Brand Tagline for the Brand Book